Millard South High School: 2011 shooting

-On January 5, 2011, Robert Butler Jr., a senior at Millard South, was suspended for trespassing on school grounds after an incident in which he drove his car onto the school's football field on New Year's Day.
-The suspension was imparted by assistant principal Vicki Kaspar and resulted in Butler being escorted out of the school by security.
+On January 5, 2011, Robert Butler Jr., a 17-year-old senior at Millard South, was suspended that morning for trespassing on school grounds.
+He was involved in an incident in which he drove his car onto the school's football field on New Year's Day.

 At 12:45 p.m., Butler returned to the school, armed with a Glock .40-caliber pistol that he had stolen from his father's cabinet, and signed in for an appointment with Kaspar.
 He then walked into her office and shot her.
 Moments later, principal Curtis Case ran out into the hallway and was shot several times in the chest and hip.
 Butler then walked into the front office area, firing randomly; gunshot debris caused minor injuries to the school nurse.
 Butler then left the school and drove 2 mi to a nearby BP gas station, where he fatally shot himself inside his vehicle.
 It was later reported that Butler had consumed K2, a type of synthetic cannabis before the shootings.

 During the shooting, Millard South went into a lockdown, which was later extended to include all 21,000 students in the Millard School District.
 Kaspar and Case were hospitalized at Saint Joseph Hospital at Creighton University Medical Center; several hours later, Kaspar died of multiple head and chest wounds.
 The shooting was the deadliest school shooting in Nebraska's history and the second such incident in the state's modern history, the first being a 1995 shooting in Chadron that left a teacher injured.